sbtourist/nimrod/README.md

 It currently provides the following features:

-* Continuous logs processing for metrics extraction.
+* Continuous log processing and metrics extraction.
 * Different types of metrics with fundamental statistical information, time-series history, and (optional) random sampling.
-* Web-based, Javascript-friendly JSON-over-HTTP server, with default support for Cross Origin Resource Sharing on GET requests.
+* Web-based, Javascript-friendly JSON-over-HTTP server, with basic support for Cross Origin Resource Sharing on GET requests.

 # Metrics